Website Usability Testing: Step-by-Step Guide

 Tip #7 Delete unnecessary links

-The feedback form features the “Powered by YOTPO” link – a specific service that aids customer feedback.
-However, if the link remains there, it will drive a significant portion of the traffic away from the website.
-So, we did not subscribe to that.
+The feedback form has the “Powered by YOTPO” link, a particular service meant to help with client comments.
+Still, if the link stays there, a lot of the traffic will be diverted from the website.
+We thus refrained from subscription to that.

 Website Usability Testing: Step-by-Step Guide 20